Table of Contents

 This comprehensive guide will help you understand all the different types, their advantages, materials, and uses, so you can make an informed decision about restoring your smile.

-Toggle🦷 What Are Dental Implants and How Do They Work?
+🦷 What Are Dental Implants and How Do They Work?

 Dental implants are artificial tooth roots, typically made from titanium or zirconia, designed to replace missing teeth permanently.